mweststrate/react-amsterdam-2017-slides/src/031_tracking.md

 # Actions

-* Wrap functions that modify state in them
+* Mark functions that modify state as actions
-* Batch changes, reactions will only run if outer-most action complete
+* Batch changes, reactions will only run if outer-most action completes
 * Computed values will be consistent inside actions
 * use `action.bound` as autobind
 * use `mobx.strictMode(true)` to forbid changing observables outside actions